MonstrousSoftware/MonstrousSoftware.github.io/_posts/2023-11-12-Tutorial-3D-step12.md

 This obtains values from the World instance and uses gives the labels a corresponding value.
 In a real game, you'd want to make this a lot more appealing, maybe using icons, a health bar etc. instead of plain text labels.
 We use a StringBuffer to avoid garbage collection from doing string concatenations every frame.
-This method also check if the player has died, in which case it unhides the GAME OVER label and the restart button.
+This method also check if the player has died, in which case it unhides the "GAME OVER" label and the restart button.
 It also unhides the mouse so that the user can actually click the button.
 The mouse cursor is hidden again when the button is clicked.